leniad/dsp-emulator/README.md

         -Deco 104/146: converted to classes
-        -Fixed 'Gardia' ROMs export (Thanks to Neville) -Fixed 'Kick'n Run' ROMs export size (Thanks to Neville) +DIPs switches engine
+        -Fixed 'Gardia' ROMs export (Thanks to Neville) -Fixed 'Kick'n Run' ROMs export size (Thanks to Neville) +DIP switches engine
-        -Rewrited engine
+        -Rewrite engine
-        -New data structure, easy to maintain and easy to add -Start migrate all DIPs to new structure +Graphics engine
+        -New data structure, easy to maintain and easy to add -Start migrate all DIP switches to new structure +Graphics engine
         -Added mask to all functions, no need to mask the graphic number before call any function, removed graphic number mask from all drivers
         -DECO BAC06